SanderLoman/rust-p2p/CONTRIBUTING.md

 Your contributions to Contower can have a significant impact.
 You might want to:

-- Play a role in shaping the future of Ethereum 2.0.
+- Play a role in shaping the future of Ethereum.
 - Build a reputation as a developer in the cutting-edge field of blockchain technology.
 - Dive into the complexities of beacon nodes and relay systems.
 - Enhance your understanding of open-source projects.